SEIU/bitdrop/docs/API.md

 The frontend will decide whether the password is acceptable.
 This password is explicitly never sent to the backend.
-We expect that the `iv` will be an SHA-256 hash of the original uploaded file, but the backend does not enforce any contraint on what is used for an IC.
+We expect that the `iv` will be an SHA-256 hash of the original uploaded file, but the backend does not enforce any contraint on what is used for an IV (initialization vector).

 If the file does not exist, a 404 is returned.